Degree-Completion Advice for Adults Going Back to School

 “I recommend researching information and empowering yourself with options,” says Mary Banos, a financial aid officer and motivational speaker who was inspired to complete her degree after working in a college setting.
 “Long gone is the restriction to only attend school in person.
 There are now so many options for how to complete a college education, as well as the financial resources.”

 Exploring your options can lead you to flexible, affordable degree programs that make getting an education far less daunting.

 5. Surround yourself with support

 You’ll face challenges when going back to school as an adult, but those hurdles are easier to overcome when you have a support system of friends, family and mentors who truly believe in you.
 Banos struggled to finish college the first time around, saying, “I never had guidance, or any adult figure in my life to go to for advice.”

 However, the support and encouragement of others in her life gave Banos the confidence to return to college and finish her degree 28 years after she earned her first college credits.
 “Over the years, two particular friends continually encouraged me to complete my degree,” she says.
 Now she’s achieving her career goals and is just months away from completing her master’s degree program.
 “Everyone deserves to reach their goals and dreams in life,” Banos says.

 Envision your back-to-school success story

 The encouragement of this degree-completion advice may have inspired you to write the ending to your own education story.
 Whether you’ve been out of school for one year or 20, these real-life stories of adults going back to school prove that it’s possible to finish what you started.

 College is a challenge for any student, which is why it's important to find a school that has the resources and support to help you succeed.
-Learn more about the support we provide our students in our article “9 Surprising Student Resources You Didn’t Know Rasmussen College Offered.”
+Learn more about the support we provide our students in our article “9 Surprising Student Resources You Didn’t Know Rasmussen University Offered.”